 A twist on hand pies and chicken pot pie, with an added little boost of flavor from the lemon and rosemary.

-You know how in all of the period movies the rich, fancy people go out for picnics in their airy, beautiful clothes in a perfect green field with a fancy picnic basket full of champagne, and eat un-picnic like delicacies while great personal dramas and romances unfold?
+You know in all of the period movies, when the rich, aristocratic people go out for picnics in their airy, beautiful clothes in a perfect green field with a fancy picnic basket full of champagne, and eat un-picnic like delicacies while great personal dramas and romances unfold?
 I feel like these would fit into that kind of scene beautifully while being eaten on bone china with gold plated cutlery.

 Practically the same scenario, right?